HirotakaDango/ArtCODE/README.md

 <li>follow/unfollow button with following/follower count</li>
 </ul>

-<h5>Development progress still far from complete.
-I will update as possible for this zero cost website.</h5>
+Development progress still far from complete.
+I will update as possible for this zero cost website.
-<h5>Note: This is just my school assignment and I want to develop it to be better.</h5>
+Note: This is just my school assignment and I want to develop it really be better.